ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ### Hydration

 Once Conduit's services are started, they will be empty.
-We must parse our config file into a full pipeline by hydrating it with other necessary information including environment information, connector configurations, and processors.
+We must parse our configuration files into a full pipeline by hydrating it with other necessary information including environment information, connector configurations, and processors.